 In their own right, a fountain is an impressive feature for any landscape.
-However, going the extra mile with additional enhancements like multiple water features, spray rings, lighting, and timers can really make your fountain an awe inspiring sight to behold.
+However, going the extra mile with additional enhancements like multiple water features, spray rings, lighting, and timers can really make your water fountain an awe-inspiring sight to behold.
 If you have the budget and the idea we can make it happen!
-While such enhancements are not necessarily a regular part of our fountain designs and installations, we are glad to help you source and install such features.
+While such enhancements are not necessarily a regular part of our fountain designs and installations.
+We are glad to help you source and install such features.

-First let’s talk about one of the mainstay features that Carved Stone Creations can add to a fountain; fountain spray rings.
-While the spray of water from a fountain finial and the cascading water falling from tier to tier on a fountain is certainly interesting and soothing to watch and listen to, it doesn’t have nearly the visual effect that a spray ring can add to a fountain.
-A spray ring literally encircles a fountain with a halo of spraying water that can be aimed towards the fountain with multiple streams of water.
+First, let’s talk about one of the mainstay features that Carved Stone Creations can add to a fountain; fountain spray rings.
+While the spray of water from a fountain finial and the cascading water falling from tier to tier on a fountain is certainly interesting and soothing to watch.
+It doesn’t have nearly the visual effect that a spray ring can add to a fountain.
+A spray ring literally encircles a garden fountain with a halo of spraying water.
 The arching curves of the spray really draw your eye path into the fountain as a whole and the effect of the water catching the light is a spectacular sight to behold.
 A spray ring really does add a whole new dimension to your fountain.

-We design our spray rings from copper tube which will have a much longer life then PVC tubing which could potentially explode if water freezes within it or warp under high heat.
-Our copper fountain spray rings are bent from copper tubing and soldered together for a water tight fit.
+We design our spray rings from a copper tube which will have a much longer life then PVC tubing which could potentially explode if water freezes within it or warp under high heat.
+Our copper spray rings are bent from copper tubing and soldered together for a watertight fit.
 Spray nozzles are soldered to the ring directly and the ring sits atop tubing feet.
-We use adjustable brass nozzles that can be aimed in any direction you desire.
+You can adjust spray nozzles according to your wish because we use adjustable brass nozzles.
 We can vary the number of nozzles on the right to include as few or as many as you desire.
-Besides installing a spray ring in the fountain pool we can also install smaller spray rings in the smaller upper tiers of a fountain.
-The smaller ring in the upper tier of the fountain pictured below draws additional attention to the beautiful angel statue without obscuring it or over powering it visually by using less streams of water from the spray ring.
+Besides installing a spray ring in the fountain pool we can also install smaller spray rings in the smaller upper tiers of a water fountain.
+The smaller ring in the upper tier of the fountain pictured below draws additional attention to the beautiful angel statue without obscuring it or overpowering it visually by using fewer streams of water from the spray ring.

-Two water pumps are utilized to effectively modulate pressure to the fountain and spray ring.
-A dump value allows you to control the pressure going to the ring, while a water line also feeds the fountain itself.
+For maintaining accurate water pressure in spray rings you can use two water pumps.
+A dump valve allows you to control the pressure going to the ring, while a water line also feeds the fountain itself.

-An underwater junction box feeds power to all of the lighting.
+An underwater junction box feeds power to all of the lightings.
 Just like the underwater disconnect plug, you can easily fish the junction box out and disconnect the lights if desired.